sysflow-telemetry/sf-processor/docs/CONFIG.md

 - _mode_ (optional): The mode of the policy engine.
 Allowed values are:
   - `enrich` for enriching records with additional context from the rule.
 This is a non-blocking mode which applies policy, tag and action enrichments to matching records as defined in the policy file.
 Non-matching records are passed on "as is".
 If no mode was specified, the policy engine runs in `enrich` mode by default.
   - `alert` for generating rule-based alerts.
 In contrast to `enrich`, `alert` is a blocking mode that drops all records that do not match any given rule.
+- _monitor_ (optional): Specifies if changes to the policy file(s) should be monitored and updated in the policy engine.
+  - `none` (default): no monitor is used.
+  - `local`: the processor will monitor for changes in the policies path and update its rule set if changes are detected.
+- _monitor.interval_ (optional): The interval in seconds for updating policies, if a monitor is used. (default: 30 seconds).
-- _concurrency_ (optional); The number of concurrent threads for record processing.
-Default is 5.
+- _concurrency_ (optional); The number of concurrent threads for record processing. (default: 5).
-- *action_dir* (optional): The path of the directory containing the shared object files for user-defined action plugins.
+- _actiondir_ (optional): The path of the directory containing the shared object files for user-defined action plugins.
 See the section on [User-defined Actions](POLICIES.md#user-defined-actions) for more information.

 ### Exporter configuration